Stevecmd/aws-bootcamp-cruddur-2023/journal/week1.md

 In the end, I was victorious!
 Here's how I did it.

->>>>I just had to get my front end to communicate with the back end.
+>>>NB: I just had to get my front end to communicate with the back end.
 I used the below referenced article to guide me.

 ## References